Key terms at a glance

 - Standard — for when you start using it in earnest.

-- Pro — for when you need more projects and credits.
+- Pro — for when you need more credits.

 Payment is handled securely through Paddle.
 When you run low on credits, you can top up.
 For where credits go and how the plans differ, see Credits and plans.

-If you're wondering how to create your first scenario, see Creating scenarios.
+If you're wondering how to create your first test, see Creating tests.